-Once we see the file extension .VOB on the files, we can right click on those files and rename them so that instead they end with the extension ?.MPG"
+Once we see the file extension .VOB on the files, we can right click on those files and rename them so that instead they end with the extension .MPG"

-With that done, we can convert the files by adding them in the "File to DVD" section of our program.
+With that done, we can import the files by adding them as if they were regular video files..
 This method works because the VOB files used with DVDs are specialized MPEG2 files that we are compatible with.